 Befriend the Silence

-Even though it provides public restrooms and parking areas, those are not well-maintained.
-The restrooms are very filthy and smell horrendous, while the parking area looks unsafe.
+Even though it has public restrooms and parking areas, those are not well-maintained.
+The restrooms are very filthy and smell horrendous.
 The parking lot is out in the open with some shady trees as the roof.
-The officials charge Rp3.000 for one motorcycle (parking ticket), one car costs Rp10.000.
+The officials charge Rp3.000 for one motorcycle and the car parking fee costs Rp10.000.

 How To Get To Madakaripura Waterfall

-Explorers who drive their own vehicle here can start from East Java’s capital, Surabaya.
+Explorers who drive with a private vehicle can start from East Java’s capital, Surabaya.
 The route will be Surabaya – Sidoarjo – Porong – Pasuruan – Probolinggo – Tongas – Lumbang – Madakaripura.
-It may take approximately three hours of driving, depends on the traffic.
+It may take approximately 3 hours of driving, depends on the traffic.
 It will be a scenic journey along the way though; no need to complain.

-The exquisite waterfall is located right at Jalan Raya Lumbang, Tersono Village, Lumbang, Probolinggo district, East Java 67255.
+Madakaripura waterfall is located in Jl.
+Raya Lumbang, Tersono village, Probolinggo, East Java 67255.